-With our AI/ML software platform still under development, customer trials and discussions may not result in binding subscriptions.
+With our AI/ML Software Platform still under development, customer trials and discussions may not result in purchases.

-Our AI/ML software platform is still under development.
+Our AI/ML Software Platform is still under development.
 At present, we have revenue generating contracts with U.S. government customers for the development and testing of AI/ML software, but no commercial customers.
-Our AI/ML software platform contains complex technology that we have developed over many years.
-The design of our software products is significantly influenced by feedback from potential customers and reflects the needs they express.
-Even if we are able to successfully incorporate that feedback into our software platform, customers who initially expressed an interest in our software products during the design phase may not ever purchase the software.
+Our AI/ML Software Platform contains advanced software and control technologies that we have developed over many years.
+The design of our software product is significantly influenced by feedback from potential customers and reflects the needs they express.
+Even if we are able to successfully incorporate that feedback into our software platform, customers who initially expressed an interest in our software product during the design phase may not ever purchase the software.
+If we cannot commercialize our AI/ML Software Platform on our expected schedule, if the AI/ML Software Platform does not offer our potential customers the features, functionality and return on investment that they expect, and/or if potential customers are not willing to pay for our software products at the rates that we currently expect, our ability to generate material revenues will be materially impaired.

 We have limited knowledge of the customer testing that will be required for customers to adopt our software platform.
-As a result, customer testing may take longer than anticipated by us, and we may not be able to provide such testing to the satisfaction of prospective customers, which could result in longer sales cycles and fewer subscriptions than anticipated.
+As a result, customer testing may take longer than anticipated by us, and we may not be able to provide such testing to the satisfaction of prospective customers, which could result in longer sales cycles and fewer purchases than anticipated.
 We may not be able to adapt our platform to reflect customer feedback successfully or at all.
-If customers who initially express an interest in our software platform and influenced its design ultimately do not enter into binding subscriptions, or if they adopt a competitors' technology, our business, prospects, financial condition and operating results would be adversely affected.
+If customers who initially express an interest in our software platform and influenced its design ultimately do not license our AI/ML Software platform, or if they adopt a competitors' technology, our business, prospects, financial condition and operating results would be adversely affected.

-In addition, to build and maintain our business, we must maintain confidence among customers, analysts, ratings agencies and other parties in our AI/ML software platform product, long-term financial viability and business prospects.
-Maintaining such confidence may be particularly complicated by certain factors including those that are largely outside of our control, such as our limited commercial software experience, customer unfamiliarity with our software, any delays in development to meet demand, product performance, competition and uncertainty regarding the future of robotics.
-If we do not generate sufficient binding subscriptions for our software platform, our business, prospects, financial condition and operating results would be materially and adversely affected.
+In addition, to build and maintain our business, we must maintain confidence among customers and potential customers in our AI/ML Software Platform, long-term financial viability and business prospects.
+Maintaining such confidence may be particularly complicated by certain factors including those that are largely outside of our control, such as our limited commercial software experience, customer unfamiliarity with our software, any delays in development to meet demand, product performance, competition and uncertainty regarding the future of AI and robotics.
+If we do not generate sufficient license revenue for our software platform, our business, prospects, financial condition and operating results would be materially and adversely affected.
+Further, if investors, analysts, rating agencies and other third parties are not confident in our AI/ML Software Platform, our ability to commercialize the platform, our financial viability, or our business prospects, we may not be able to raise any needed funding which would materially and adversely affect our financial condition and prospects.

-If our target markets and the robotics industry do not continue to develop as we anticipate or if potential customers do not adopt our AI/ML software platform, our sales will not grow as quickly as expected, or at all, and our business, operating results and financial condition would be harmed.
+If our target markets and the robotics industry do not continue to develop as we anticipate or if potential customers do not adopt our AI/ML Software Platform, our sales will not grow as quickly as expected, or at all, and our business, operating results and financial condition would be harmed.